Finegan Kruckemeyer: Recognition and awards

+Kruckemeyer was awarded the Colin Thiele Scholarship for Creative Writing in 2002, the Jill Blewett's Playwright's Award in 2006, and the Rodney Seaborn Playwrights Award in 2010.

 He was an inaugural recipient of the Sidney Myer Creative Fellowship in 2011, an award of A$160,000 given to mid-career creatives and thought leaders.

+In 2012, he won the Helpmann Award for Children's Theatre, and he has received seven AWGIE Awards.

-He was the recipient of the 2015 David Williamson Prize for Excellence in Australian Playwrighting (a category in the AWGIEs), and the 2017 international Mickey Miner Lifetime Achievement Award for services to Theatre for Young Audiences.
+He was the recipient of the 2015 David Williamson Prize for Excellence in Australian Playwrighting (a category in the AWGIEs).

-He and his work have received dozens of awards, including seven AWGIE Awards, the Helpmann Award for Children’s Theatre, Rodney Seaborn Award, Jill Blewett's Playwright's Award and Colin Thiele Scholarship.

 Other roles

 Finegan has been a speaker at the Ubud Writers Festival in Bali, Indonesia, the Edinburgh International Children’s Theatre Festival (Scotland), TYA USA National Conference, and the ITYARN Conference (Argentina), among others.
 He has delivered papers or sat on panels at conferences/festivals in nine countries, with papers published.

 He was one of 21 selected worldwide for the ASSITEJ Next Generation (young leaders in children’s theatre), and has sat on numerous arts boards including the Australian Script Centre and Tasmanian Arts Advisory Board, Arts Tasmania’s Assistance to Individuals, Tas Literary Awards and Artsbridge panels, and the Story Island Project board (promoting youth literacy and empowerment through storytelling with marginalised young people).